w3c/wai-dynamic-planning/source/initiate/assess_the_situation.html.erb.md

 ---

 {:.introduction}
-Exploring the current state of accessibility in your organization will help in discussions with stakeholders and management.
+Explore and learn the current state of accessibility in your organization to help when initiating discussions with stakeholders and management.
 This will also provide you with a better understanding of the scale of the challenge.

 Several aspects of web accessibility can be checked fairly easily, with little or no technical skills required.
 This includes cursory checks of:

-* Key websites and user activities;
+* Key websites and website user activities
-* Web content policies and processes, such as those related to editing and publishing;
+* Web content policies and processes, such as those related to editing and publishing
-* General awareness of and attitude towards accessibility and disability.
+* General awareness of and attitude towards accessibility and disability
+* Understanding of accessibility law and policy as they effect your organization

 You may not be in the position to explore all these aspects in a first attempt.
 However, the more information you can gather, the better you will understand the types and sources of the issues that need to be addressed.